miravete92/item-catalog-lightsail/README.md

 ## Design

-*logsdb.py* file contains query methods to fetch the information from database.
+*database_setup.py* file contains the source to setup database

-*logs.py* file only calls these methods and prints them in plain text.

-*output.txt* file contains a sample output of the program *logs.py*
+*item_catalog.py* file contains the source code to start the server

-## Notes

-You can redirect the output to a file using python *logs.py > output.txt*
+*templates/* directory contains html templates that will be rendered by the webservice

+*static/* directory contains static files like styles